insoucyant/Pricing/README.md

 # Pricing

-Pricing repository for the Rohlik project.
+Pricing repository for dummy data project.

 This repository will contain models, data pipelines, and scripts used for pricing analysis and experiments.